Running Newton Coupling, Scale Identification and Black Hole Thermodynamics: Introduction

 where $x_+$ is the horizon area.
+The same formula was also given in~\cite{FL:2012} for Kerr black holes taking the postulate that the energy scale $k^2$ is determined by the horizon area, and in particular it is inversely proportional to the horizon area; they considered only the possible dependence on the horizon area from the outset, and no other dependence such as on horizon radius was examined.
+Here without such a postulate, we show that we are almost uniquely led to this formula starting from the consistency of the first law of thermodynamics, and the formula is valid not only for the Kerr black holes but also for all the black holes we consider.
 This reproduces the standard Bekenstein-Hawking entropy~\cite{Bek,Haw} when the Newton coupling is constant.
 We regard this as a strong evidence that our result is correct, even though it is the simplest solution of the consistency condition.
 Strictly speaking, this result is valid only at the horizon, but considering its geometrical nature, it is natural to extend it away from the horizon.
 This means that the Newton coupling would be a function of the area at the corresponding radius.
 This identification seems to be on the right track outside the horizon because the asymptotic behavior agrees with the classical case, but we find that the high energy limit is not achieved for all region of space even near the singularity for the Kerr solution.
 We thus expect that the identification would be modified near the singularity.

 This paper is organized as follows.
 In sect.~\ref{runningcouplings}, we summarize the running couplings we use for the black hole solutions.
 In sect.~\ref{kerr}, we study the (A)dS-Kerr black holes and find the first evidence that the solution to the consistency condition of the first law of thermodynamics is that the identification should be made with the area.
 We can reduce this to the simple Schwarzschild black hole by just taking the limit of vanishing angular momentum, though there is no consistency condition for this case since the entropy only depends on the radius.
 We do not expect that this result would change even if we include charge.
 Thus this result is valid for all black hole solutions in four dimensions.
 In sect.~\ref{MPBH}, we consider five-dimensional Myers-Perry black holes with two angular momenta~\cite{MP}, and again find that the consistency requires that the identification should be made through the area, and the entropy is given by the above universal formula.
 Here we consider the solutions with two general angular momenta, and those with the same angular momenta.
 In sect.~\ref{KKBH}, we find further evidence for Kaluza-Klein black string~\cite{Kastor:2006ti, Harmark:2007md}.
 Section~\ref{DC} is devoted to some discussions and conclusions.